hhas/SwiftAutomation/doc-source/3 understanding-apple-events.md

 ## How does the AEOM work?

+[TO DO: might be worth drawing comparison between an AEOM 'class' and a Swift protocol, in that AEOM classes don't actually [have to] describe distinct types of objects, but rather describe how you can interact with them - e.g. `paragraph`]

 The AEOM is a tree-like structure made up of objects.
 These objects may have attributes (descriptive values such as class, name, id, size, bounds; usually primitive AE types but occasionally other application objects), e.g.:

     finder.name